From Mandalay to Manipur

 I had been looking forward to the annual Imphal Literature Festival, which was scheduled from 4–7 December 2015 and was organised by the Manipuri literary group, Sathoulup.
 I consider myself lucky to get a chance to attend such a literary fest—on that day it was the opening ceremony—during my yearly winter vacation at home.
 Such an opportunity, I love to believe, somehow make up for the all the festivities that I miss while I am away.

-It was a totally new experience to hear the term ‘mainland Manipur’ from the two representatives and I was more influenced by the Burmese delegate.
+It was a totally new experience to hear the term ‘mainland Manipur’ from the two representatives and I was influenced more by the Burmese delegate.
 He has a Hindu Manipuri name, K Sundergopal, but his real name is a hard-to-pronounce Uthui Suiye.
-He is quite upset that under the Burmese military junta, little has been done to safeguard the art and culture of the minorities including that of Burmese Manipuris, while the state has been imposing the Buddhism, a faith which is quite a contradiction to the ethos of the military.
+He is quite upset that under the Burmese military junta, little has been done to safeguard the art and culture of the minorities including that of Burmese Manipuris, while the state has imposed Buddhism, a faith which is quite a contradiction to the ethos of the military.
 Naturally many Manipuris have started embracing the religion.
 On the bright side, however, he views that a couple of developments such as the ‘democratic’ election that was held last November and the formulation of the Act East Policy will bring about some long overdue transformation.

 On migration of the Manipuris to Burma, Mr Suiye lectured that it had occurred in three primary stages.

-Third, mass migration occurred in modern history when Burma was a part of British India.
+THREE Third, mass migration occurred in modern history when Burma was a part of British India.

 Incidentally, Mr Suiye was also a member of the Manipuri Burmese team, which arrived in the valley to attend the Sangai Festival, which is held from 21–30 November annually in the Imphal valley.
 An umbrella group of several valley-based civil society organisations had also received the team with a formal gathering prior to the Imphal Literature Festival.
 One common discontent of the members is their inability to come to Manipur regularly for diverse reasons ranging from political to transportation problems.
 Yet they were visibly pleased when they talked about the Sangai Festival and Imphal Literature Festival that had offered a grand opportunity to visit their motherland, which most of the time has been a mere non-physical collection of mere imagination, nostalgia and desperation.